JChartier001/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+Relational databases are databases that hold tables.
+Those tables will have relations with each other.
+Such as, in this project, the project table will have a relationship with resources and tasks.
+SQL is a language that is used to query and modify the database

 - [ ] Why do tables need a `primary key`?

+Tables need a primary key so that each record is unique and can be used in the relational database.

 - [ ] What is the name given to a table column that references the primary key on another table.

+Foreign Key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+A joining table.

 ## Minimum Viable Product